 3. Industrial Revolution and Modern Era

-In this unit, students will learn about: health insurance as they define terms such as premium, deductible, and co-payment.
-They will identify characteristics of managed care, calculate health care costs based on insurance plans, look at socio-economic issues and affordable quality care, and explore Medicaid and Medicare.
+In this unit, students will learn about: health insurance, characteristics of managed care and indemnity insurance, compare healthcare costs based on insurance plans, and explore Medicaid and Medicare.

 1. Health Insurance

 2. Types of Health Plans

 In this activity, students will journal about the history of medicine and healthcare, systems theory, components of a healthcare delivery system, and government and non-profit healthcare agencies.
 A class discussion can follow.

 In this activity, students will use the systems theory to write a goal for one system in their life.

 In this activity, students research a historical healthcare figure and write a brief report on the individual.
 Students will then think of questions that a talk show host might ask the historical figure.
 The students then role-play a talk show using the questions and research on the historical healthcare figure.

 In this activity, students will investigate current health innovations, develop pros and cons to the issue, and host a debate on their findings.

 In this activity, students will identify defining features of healthcare systems in the US and compare them with those of other countries.

 In this activity, students will differentiate among the methods of payment for healthcare in the US.